Physical Education

 Curriculum Rationale

 Physical education develops the children’s knowledge, skills and understanding, so that they can perform with increasing competence and confidence in a range of physical activities.
 These include dance, games, gymnastics, swimming and water safety and athletics.
 Physical education promotes an understanding in children of their bodies in action.
 It involves thinking, selecting and applying skills and promotes positive attitudes which contribute towards a healthy lifestyle.
 We want children to make informed choices about physical activity throughout their lives.
-Our specialist PE staff from Rising Stars use the PE Planning Scheme which builds progression from reception – Year 6 and ensures full coverage.
+All staff, including those from Rising Stars use the PE Planning Scheme which builds progression from reception – Year 6 and ensures full coverage.

 Intent